 Mar.
 5, 2015: Feld Entertainment announced that it will phase out elephants in the Ringling Bros. traveling circus by 2018 “to meet shifting consumer preferences.”
 I talked about it with Warren Olney on NPR.

 Nov.
 28, 2011: Feld Entertainment agreed to pay a $270,000 penalty — the largest ever under the Animal Welfare Act — to settle numerous alleged violations for mistreatment of elephants and other circus animals.After USDA announced the settlement, Feld released a statement, noting it was not admitting anything but would “enhance” its animal care.
 The historic penalty ended decades of USDA inaction on abuse allegations against Ringling in inspections, investigations and through long-standing efforts by animal welfare groups — such as PETA, ASPCA and the Animal Protection Institute.

 Image by David Cook Wildlife Photography

-I asked my 18-year old recently where she gets her news.
+I asked my daughter where she got her news.
 To my surprise, she said from Twitter.
-And not by following the Washington Post or New York Times, but through Tweets from friends in her Twitter community.
+And she didn’t mean @washingtonpost — but through Tweets from friends in her Twitter community.
 I asked how she could be sure the news was true.
 She explained that it’s vetted aggressively by the crowd.